dzuizz/web/README.md

-# web for my family's profile
+# My Personal Website
-# my first attempt in making a web
+## Currently consisting of my CV, some games, my family, and a brief overview of most of the algorithms I know.